 If there is a trail register record your plan particularly if you are doing something out of the norm

 The following is a simple example of something we put together in the southern end of Namadgi National Park just outside of Canberra.
 It joins two pre-existing and designated walking tracks into one and for want of a better name we have called it the 4 Huts Walk.
 We did this walk with a car drop and it ended up being 15.8km long so makes for a good day walk or an easy overnight walk.
-If you only have one car and want to rerun back to your starting point, you need to add about 2.5km of road walking on top of this distance.
+If you only have one car and want to return back to your starting point, you need to add about 2.5km of road walking on top of this distance.

 There are plenty of ways we could have planned this walk and one of them is using Google Earth.
-This trail marked in red shows the complete loop coming back to the same spot we started at around 18.3km
+This trail marked in red shows the complete loop coming back to the same spot we started at travelling around 18.3km

 This is the map we used to plan this route that can be purchased for the Namadgi Visitor Centre.
 This map shows the Settlers Walking Track(10.2km loop) which contains three huts marked in green